 These categories help insurance firms to understand how low or high risks they may have if they will take you on board.

-You are classified as ‘Preferred Plus’ applicant if your health is in perfect condition.
+You are classified as a ‘Preferred Plus’ applicant if your health is in perfect condition.
 This means you are completely free from any major or minor diseases.
 Plus, your income is highly stable, and you have a positive working background.

 Moreover, you have never consumed alcohol and tobacco.
 Also, falling into this category ensures that you have a greater life expectancy.
 Hence, you will enjoy maximum benefits and the lowest premium rates.